pathtofile/Sealighter/docs/SCENARIOS.md

 # Scenarios

 # ETW and WPP Overviews and examples
-These great blogs provide a great example of the power of ETW and WPP:
+These great blogs provide a great example of the power of ETW, TraceLogging, and WPP:
 - [Data Source Analysis and Dynamic Windows RE using WPP and TraceLogging](https://posts.specterops.io/data-source-analysis-and-dynamic-windows-re-using-wpp-and-tracelogging-e465f8b653f7)
 - [Hidden Treasure: Intrusion Detection with ETW](https://zacbrown.org/2017/04/11/hidden-treasure-intrusion-detection-with-etw-part-1)
 - [Tampering with Windows Event Tracing: Background, Offense, and Defense](https://medium.com/palantir/tampering-with-windows-event-tracing-background-offense-and-defense-4be7ac62ac63)